Linear Clique-Width for Hereditary Classes of Cographs: The Other Half of Theorem

-\minisec{Acknowledgements} We are grateful to the anonymous referees, whose careful and detailed reports greatly improved the presentation of this paper, and also to Michael Albert and Jay Pantone for their conversations and corrections.
+\minisec{Acknowledgements} We are grateful to the anonymous referees, whose careful and detailed reports greatly improved the presentation of this paper, and also to Michael Albert, Jay Pantone, Sang-il Oum, Jisu Jeong and Hojin Choi for their conversations and corrections.